theywa/enketo-express-oc/doc/oc-api.md

 ### DELETE /instance

 Removes cached instance.
-This method may not have a practical use as instances POSTed to enketo for editing are only cached/saved very briefly (available for a maximum of 1 minute).
+This method may not have a practical use as instances POSTed to enketo for editing are only cached/saved very briefly (see [expiry for record cache](https://github.com/enketo/enketo-express/tree/master/config#expiry-for-record-cache) ).

 Use exactly as [DELETE /instance](https://apidocs.enketo.org/v2#/delete-instance)